tlevine/dada.pink/data/index.md

 ### Data visualization engineer
-A data visualization engineer is person who meets all of the criteria for being a software/data engineer except that he or she is thought to lack the quantitative skills necessary for data scientist.
+A data visualization engineer is person who meets all of the criteria for being a software/data engineer except that he or she is thought to lack the quantitative skills necessary for data engineer.
 In contrast to the software/data engineer,

 * His work is intended to be viewed by a larger audience.
 If the company